leouchoa/cheatsheets/terraform/README.md

     state of the resource.

-Important: take notice that the `terraform.tfstate` file might have sensitive information (e.g: aws credentials, secrets, etc.) and so you must not version it in github.
+Important: take notice that the `terraform.tfstate` file might have sensitive information (e.g: aws credentials, secrets, etc.) and so you **must not version it in github**.

+More commands available at the [spacelift blogpost](https://spacelift.io/blog/terraform-commands-cheat-sheet).

+## Usual Workflow

+1. initialize repo: `terraform init`
+2. check what changes would be made: `terraform plan`
+3. apply the changes in the infrastructure: `terraform apply`
+4. check state with `terraform state ...`